-Students who wish to participate in a clinical experience at a clinical facility that does not currently affiliate with Regis University must talk to their clinical advisor before initiating any contact with the clinical site.
+Students who wish to participate in a clinical experience at a clinical facility that does not currently affiliate with Regis University must talk to their clinical education advisor.
+Students should not contact any clinical education site regarding a clinical education placement without direction from their clinical education advisor or the Director of Clinical Education.
 Students must also complete a New Site Request and Commitment Form.
 After the discussion with the clinical advisor, the student may be guided to visit the site to determine further interest.
 Students should not discuss specifics of clinical affiliations or contractual agreements with sites when/if they visit the site and should not take action to contact a site to arrange their own clinical experiences.
 The Clinical Education Team must approve all requests for new sites before action is taken to pursue a clinical agreement with a new site.